Guest Teacher FAQs

 - Prepare a reasonable budget to cover the cost of instructional materials for new Chinese classes, i.e. textbooks and necessary teaching materials and supplies, and allow for attendance at professional development events.

 Guest teachers should be assigned a full-time teaching assignment, in accordance with the standards of the school/district and program rules.
 The assignment must be primarily classroom teaching, not to exceed five periods/three blocks and two teaching sites per day.
 It may also include curriculum and materials development, program development, and/or cultural enrichment activities, as long as sufficient time is built into the teacher's schedule for these responsibilities.
 Guest teachers should be assigned adequate planning time for different grade levels (elementary, middle or high) and course levels (Chinese 1, Chinese 2, etc.).
 The program strongly recommends one prep period per level.
-Guest teachers cannot be assigned to teach in early childhood programs or levels.
+Guest teachers cannot be assigned to teach in early childhood programs or levels as their primary teaching assignment.

 Yes.
 Such applications will be reviewed and evaluated by the College Board and if accepted, more than one teacher can be assigned to the host institution.
 School districts are encouraged to consider hosting more than one teacher to work in different schools in the district; this approach enables the district to expand its program quickly and gain greater cultural resources.